Criminal Cases Review Commission last hope for Lisa Blakie's father

 The spokesperson said the commission would also have a limited power to make initial inquiries into a conviction or sentence on its own initiative.

-Mr Little's office said the commission, as an independent body, would develop its own procedures for determining which cases to review and investigate.
+Little's office said the commission, as an independent body, would develop its own procedures for determining which cases to review and investigate.

 "The procedures will be guided by the commission's overall purpose to decide whether to refer a case back to an appeal court if it is in the interests of justice to do so.